3/6/2025

 Conference Operator

 Thank you.
 If you would like to ask a question, you'll need to press star 1 and 1 on your telephone and wait for your name to be announced.
-If you would like to answer which or your question, please press star 1 and 1 again.
+And to withdraw your question, please press star 1 and 1 again.
 Thank you.
 We'll now go ahead with our first question.
-First question today is from Derek Lassard from TD Cowan.
+First question today is from Derek Lessard from TD Cowen.
 Please go ahead.

 speaker

-Yeah, good morning and first off, great quarter, everyone.
-An absolutely great year.
-Too bad about the political climate.
+Yeah, good morning.
+And first off, great quarter, everyone, and absolutely great year.
+Too bad about the political climate situation.
 But I did want to, I guess, address the elephant in the room right off the bat and fully realize that the situation is fluid and every company in Canada is trying to assess the impact.
 But maybe I'll frame the question a little bit differently.
-Are you aware of any advocacy groups or lobbyists or lobby groups for that matter in the accessibility industry?
-And maybe, can you just talk about what you're hearing from them on the ground and maybe from some of your US clients and maybe your partners and dealers?
+Are you aware of any advocacy groups or lobbyists or lobby groups, for that matter, in the accessibility industry?
+And maybe can you just talk about what you're hearing from them on the ground and maybe from some of your U.S. clients and maybe your partners and dealers?

 speaker

 Thank you, Derek.
-So for sure, again, it's very, very new.
-It has been officialized this week that there will be tariff from Canada going to the USK and a very small return on the other side.
-But again, we have the FDA, we have medical industry for many of our products.
+So, for sure, again, it's very, very new.
+Again, it has been officialized this week that there will be tariffs from Canada going to the U.S. and a very small return on the other side.
+But, again, we have the FDA.
+It's a medical industry for many of our products.
 So, yes, hopefully people will do their job.
-But again, it's very new.
-And I think this is definitely on our list of to do to work with them to see how we can make a big impact on that area.
-We saw yesterday they have removed something for 30 days on the car industry.
-They started with that, but definitely they did some of the agenda to review.
-But as of right now, we try to do what we control in our hands.
+But, again, it's very new, and I think this is definitely on our list of to-do to work with them to see how we can make maybe an impact on Ontario.
+We saw yesterday that they have removed something for 30 days on the car industry.
+They started with that, but definitely it's on the agenda to review.
+But as of right now, again, we try to do what we control in our hands, right?

 speaker

 Yeah, absolutely.
 Okay, that's fair.
-So just maybe switching gears.
-I just want to dig in a little bit more on sort of residential and commercial demand in North American accessibility.
-You did mention in your remarks that it was flat this quarter and that you said it was a more difficult US market.
-Could you just maybe talk about some of that, what you're seeing in terms of near term demand, obviously irrespective of tariff implications?
+So just maybe switching gears, I just want to dig in a little bit more on sort of residential and commercial demand in North American accessibility.
+If you did mention in your remarks that it was flat this quarter, and you said it was a more difficult US market, could you just maybe talk about some of that, what you're seeing in terms of near term demand, obviously, irrespective of tariff implications?

 speaker

 Thank you.
-So for sure, like the person that has started the house a few months ago, again, the tariff situation, they are continuing to build.
-So I think, again, I don't see any impact on the short term.
+For sure, the person that has started the house a few months ago, again, the tariff situation, they are continuing to build.
+I think, again, I don't see any impact on the short term.
 We are busy.
 We're building home elevators.
 The orders still come in.
 It's quite good.
-It's good that sometimes our growth from one quarter to the other is, again, can be challenging.
+It's good that sometimes our growth from one quarter to the other can be challenging.
 We have some deadline on price increase.
 We can have a spike in our backlog.
-We did a lot of effort last year, okay, to push, push, push our production to understand again what is our capacity to free up some volume for the future.
-So yes, we have a little bit of a backup in Q1, Q2, Q3.
+We did a lot of effort last year to push, push, push our production to understand, again, what is our capacity. to free up some volume for the future.
+So yes, we have a better backup in Q1, Q2, Q3.
 That's why Q4 was a bit more flat in terms of residential and commercial accessibility.
 It's not necessarily because there's no permits or there's no construction.
-I think it's just the results of our all web executor backlog last year.
+I think it's just a result of how we have executed our backlog last year.
 And Steve, you want to add maybe something?

 speaker